MasonStooksbury/Free-Games/README.md

 + `GeckoDriver` (selenium needs this) Linux users can use this script to do everything for you after installing "jq" which is a JSON processor: https://gist.github.com/cgoldberg/4097efbfeb40adf698a7d05e75e0ff51.
 Windows users can use this script provided by [@SonOfDiablo:](https://github.com/SonOfDiablo:) https://gist.github.com/SonOfDiablo/81f3d610295c69c777b512e4da90393d.
 + [Firefox](https://www.mozilla.org/firefox/new/) - You can technically do all of this with Chrome, but it involves some more setup with selenium and particular drivers and I'm just too lazy.
 This works perfectly fine.
-+ Replace the `email` and `password` variables in the code to match your Epic Games Store account.
-Be sure to leave the single quotes where they are.
++ Enter the `email` and `password` variables in the `.env` file to match your Epic Games Store account.
+Don't include any quotes here.
-+ Finally, you'll also want to jump in and replace the `user_agent` variable.
++ Finally, you may also want to jump into `Free_Games.py` and replace the `user_agent` variable (but you don't have to).
 There are instructions inside the script on how to do this.

-# Two-factor authentication
+### Two-factor authentication

 If you already have 2FA enabled on your account, you will be required to disabled it temporarily.
 This is required to retrieve the key we need.